vmwshop/tutorials/spacy.md

 spaCy is compatible with 64-bit CPython 2.7 / 3.5+ and runs on Unix/Linux, macOS/OS X and Windows.
 The latest spaCy releases are available over pip and conda.
 The following installation instructions will use Python and pip.
 For information on installing and working with [Python](https://www.python.org/) and the [pip  package-management system](https://pypi.org/project/pip/), see these resources:
 * [Python Setup and Usage](https://docs.python.org/3/using/index.html)
 * [Do I Need to Install pip?](https://pip.pypa.io/en/stable/installing/)
 * On a Mac, simply type `python3` in your terminal.
 If not already installed, you will be prompted to install "Command Line Tools" via XCode.
-Agree to installation then press `cmd + d` to exit the python interpreter.
+Agree to installation then press `ctrl + d` to exit the python interpreter.
 You should be all set to install spaCy.

 For more detailed information and varied options see the [spaCy Installation Guide](https://spacy.io/usage#installation)